The Affordable Housing Tax Credit Coalition The Affordable Housing Tax Credit Coalition

 • Virtually no new affordable rental housing can be built without the Housing Credit, because it is financially infeasible to do so.
 However, the Housing Credit is limited by the amount of credits available, which is set by Congress.
 Congress should expand and strengthen the Housing Credit to provide more affordable homes across the country.

-• Advocate for the Housing Credit today by asking Congress to pass the Affordable Housing Credit Improvement Act of 2021, legislation that would provide two million more affordable homes by expanding and strengthening the Housing Credit, and see more ways to advocate here.
+• Advocate for the Housing Credit today by asking Congress to pass the Affordable Housing Credit Improvement Act of 2025, legislation that would provide 1.6 million more affordable homes by expanding and strengthening the Housing Credit, and see more ways to advocate here.
 Become an AHTCC member to join our advocacy efforts.

 Learn how the Housing Credit works here.